Beluguy/Personal-website/content/About/index.md

 ## Experience

-### COTS Avionics Hardware Team Lead
+### COTS Avionics Hardware Lead
 [UBC Rocket](https://www.ubcrocket.com/) • Vancouver, British Columbia, Canada • Sep 2024 - Present

+- Leading a team of 10 to build the avionics hardware for our next generation of rocket, named Sunburst

+- Prototyping and designing the second generation of the radio/live telemetry system for our avionics system

+### COTS Avionics Hardware Designer
+[UBC Rocket](https://www.ubcrocket.com/) • Vancouver, British Columbia, Canada • Sep 2022 - Aug 2024

 - Designed and validated the [radio communication PCB](/projects/Radio-PCB) for North American’s first successful student made 2 stage rocket, which won first place in the advanced category at the Launch Canada 2023 Rocketry Competition

-- Currently validating our new [Battery board](/projects/bhs) for our avionics system
+- Developed the first generation of [BMS](/projects/bhs) for our avionics system

 ### Package Layout Design Intern
 [Tenstorrent](https://tenstorrent.com/) • Toronto, Ontario, Canada • Jan 2024 - Aug 2024